The Cross Art Projects. Art Gallery, Sydney, Kings Cross, NSW. About us.

 Contact Jo Holder, 0406 537 933, info@crossart.com.au

-Djon Mundine OAM is a proud Bandjalung man from the Northern Rivers of New South Wales.
-Mundine is a curator, writer, artist and activist and is celebrated as a foundational figure in the criticism and exhibition of contemporary Aboriginal art.
-Mundine has held many senior curatorial positions in both national and international institutions, some of which include the National Museum of Australia, the Museum of Contemporary Art, Art Gallery of New South Wales and Campbelltown Art Centre.
-Between the years 1979 and 1995, Mundine was the Art Advisor at Milingimbi and curator at Bula-bula Arts in Ramingining, Arnhem Land for sixteen years.
-Mundine was also the concept artist/ producer of the ‘Aboriginal Memorial’, comprising 200 painted poles by forty-three artists from Ramingining, each symbolising a year since the 1788 British invasion.
-The Memorial was central to the 1988 Biennale of Sydney and remains on permanent display at the National Gallery of Australia in the main entrance hall.
-In 1993, Mundine received the Medal of the Order of Australia for service to the promotion and development of Aboriginal arts, crafts and culture.
-Between 2005 & 2006 Mundine was resident at the National Museum of Ethnology (Minpaku) in Osaka, Japan as a Research Professor in the Department of Social Research and is a PhD candidate at National College of Art and Design, University of NSW.
-Djon Mundine OAM also won The Australia Council’s 2020 Red Ochre Award for Lifetime Achievement and is currently an independent curator of contemporary Indigenous art and cultural mentor.
+Djon Mundine OAM is Bandjalung man and cultural leader and a foundational figure in the development, exhibition and understanding of contemporary Aboriginal art.
+Windows and Mirrors (2025), is a collection of his writings dating from 1999 to 2023, alongside archival images and exhibition documentation, that traces key figures, exhibitions and movements in the development of contemporary Aboriginal art.
+Most have been curated by Mundine in spaces ranging from Lismore Regional Gallery in New South Wales, the Museum of Contemporary Art Australia in Sydney to Museum Ludwig in Cologne, Germany.
+His exhibitions range from the ground-breaking 2008 show Ngadhu, Ngulili, Ngeaninyagu at Campbelltown Arts Centre – the first comprehensive survey of Aboriginal artists from New South Wales – to The Aboriginal Memorial (1987), installed as the centrepiece of the National Gallery of Australia and today regarded as one of Australia’s most important works of art.
+Mundine was the Art Advisor at Milingimbi and curator at Bula-bula Arts in Ramingining, Arnhem Land for sixteen years where he initiated the ‘Aboriginal Memorial’, comprising 200 painted poles by forty-three artists from Ramingining, each symbolising a year since the 1788 British invasion.
+The Memorial was central to the 1988 Biennale of Sydney.
+Between 2005 & 2006 Mundine was resident at the National Museum of Ethnology (Minpaku) in Osaka, Japan as a Research Professor in the Department of Social Research and is was awarded a PhD from Newcastle University.
+Djon Mundine OAM also won The Australia Council’s 2020 Red Ochre Award for Lifetime Achievement.
+He is currently an independent curator of contemporary Indigenous art and cultural mentor.

 Contact Djon Mundine, bandjalungboy@hotmail.com or https://www.djonmundine.com/